 They can also put a real dent in your precious relaxation time.
 WinterProof™ Water System Antifreeze lets you save both.
 By protecting your plumbing with WinterProof™ before winter strikes, you can save yourself the possibility that sub zero temperatures will freeze and burst waterlines, and damage expensive pumps and toilet tanks.

 When the temperature drops below freezing, even small amounts of residual water can make PVC and metal pipes vulnerable.
 Ice in the line can expand, crack and burst them open.
 Two or three jugs of WinterProof™ with BurstGuard™ protect your cottage’s water system during even the harshest Canadian winters.
 It’s guaranteed to -50˚C.

 - Safe for winterizing plastic and metal pipes

 - Lubricates waterlines, pipes and seals

 Opening the cottage should be all about kicking back, basking in the sunshine and not having to worry about burst pipes.
 With WinterProof™, you can spend your summer relaxing, not repairing.

 Watch the WinterProof™ Promotional Video

-Click here for step-by-steps instructions to winterize your cottage
+Click here for step-by-step instructions to winterize your cottage

 Turn off power to the water pump and hot water tank.